 - The same server could also be set up to have Sendmail handle your Internet e-mail needs rather than using an ISP's mail server.

 - You could charge others a monthly fee for hosting their Web sites on your server also (but you'd better check with your ISP on this as it may violate their service contract).This last point is especially important if you want to conduct secure (SSL) transactions on your Web sites.
 Frankly, I wouldn't recommend "hosting your own" if you do need to do this.
 Hosting companies have a lot of experience with setting up and securing SSL-enabled Web servers.
 This is one area that may be best left to the professionals.

 - You would be responsible for the monitoring and support of your Web server.
-There is cheap software available to routinely check the availability of your Web sites (www.ipsentry.com), but you would have to be reachable via pager or cell phone 24/7 should the software discover a failure.
+There is cheap software available to routinely check the availability of your Web sites, but you would have to be reachable via text or email 24/7 should the software discover a failure.

 - You'd have to set up a means of routinely backing up your server so you can recover from server hard-drive failures quickly.

 - You'd want to provide some means of extended power backup should the power go out at your home or office.

 - You'd have to become very knowledgable in the areas of system security (prevention, monitoring, detection, and recovery).